isDynamics/isDynamics.github.io/_pages/edifehm.md

   </video>
 </div>

-Using the finite element method, the EdiFEHM can be used to translate global head kinematics to detailed spatiotemporal mechanical response of the brain, providing insight into the mechanisms of brain injury.
+Using the finite element method, the EdiFEHM can be used to translate global head kinematics to detailed spatiotemporal mechanical response of the brain, providing insight into the brain injury mechanisms.

 ## Associated Publications